JuliaStats/Distributions.jl/doc/source/univariate.rst

     Gamma(a)         # Gamma distribution with shape a and unit scale Gamma(a, s)      # Gamma distribution with shape a and scale s

+.. _gumbel:

 Gumbel Distribution
 ~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Gumbel distribution* with location μ and scale θ is
+The probability density function of a `Gumbel distribution <http://en.wikipedia.org/wiki/Gumbel_distribution>`_ with location μ and scale θ is

 .. math::